harlemtraveler/Star-Wars-Battleship/project-worksheet.md

 Use this section to describe your final project and perhaps any links to relevant sites that help convey the concept and\or functionality.

 This will be based on the popular classic game Battleship.
 However, there will be a spin on it.
 For the theme, it will be Star Wars based.
 Instead of sea based ships, it will be starships.
 Instead of water, it will be space and asteroids.
-Besides the asthetic, the game mechanics will be the same.
+Besides the aesthetic, the game mechanics will be the same.

 ## Wireframes